Flucus/flucus.github.io/README.md

 ## About Me

 Hello!
-I am Oscar HO, a Software Engineering student with a passion for technology and innovation.
+I am Oscar HO, a Computer Science student with a passion for technology and innovation.
 My academic and practical experiences have equipped me with a diverse skill set in programming, web development, server management, and more.

 ### Technical Skills